WHO WE ARE

 To Submit a Manuscript or Book Proposal

 CBP does not purchase a concept, proposal, or manuscript for a book project.
 Each publication is sponsored by the author or organization.
-Clients usually comes to us with a fully developed manuscript, illustrations, and funding in place.
+Clients usually come to us with a fully developed manuscript, illustrations, and funding in place.
 We can assist with development of a draft manuscript or art book by providing a writer, photographer, or artist to supply text or artwork.
 And as experienced fund-raising executives, we can sometimes help identify donors for special projects.

 For a complimentary initial consultation, contact Sue Ann Painter, firstname.lastname@example.org